valdenidmribeiro/valdenidmribeiro/README.md

 # 👋 Hi, I’m @valdenidmribeiro

-👀 Interested in Java programming and Spring Boot.
+👀 Interested in Ruby programming and Ruby on Rails.

-🌱 Currently learning Java, Spring Boot, and improving my OOP skills.
+🌱 Currently learning Ruby, Ruby on Rails, and improving my OOP skills.

 💞️ Looking to collaborate on Java and Spring Boot projects.